-Samuel Ernest Deva-Lal conducted an exhibit and sale of ints, embroideries, shawls, ivories and brass from his native emitry, India, at the Inn all day Monday, Dec.
-4. All who pass this opportunity to buy may reach Mr. Ernest at the time of Raymond P. Kaighn, Seasongood Road.
+Samuel Ernest Deva-Lal conducted an exhibit and sale of prints, embroideries, shawls, ivories and brass from his native country, India, at the Inn all day Monday, Dec.
+4. All who let pass this opportunity to buy may reach Mr. Ernest at the home of Raymond P. Kaighn, Seasongood Road.